 Denmark.
-According to the Danish Companies Act, general meetings in listed limited liability companies with bearer shares are convened by the board of directors with a minimum of three weeks' notice and a maximum of five weeks' notice (for unlisted companies with a notice of minimum two weeks and a maximum of four weeks) by announcement on the Danish Business Agency's IT Information System as well as on the company's webpage.
+According to the Danish Companies Act, general meetings in limited liability companies shall be convened by the board of directors with a minimum of two weeks' notice and a maximum of four weeks' notice as set forth in the articles of association.
 A convening notice shall also be forwarded to shareholders recorded in our owners' register, who have requested such notification.
 There are specific requirements as to the information and documentation required to be disclosed in connection with the convening notice.